Skip to content

 • Integration hooks - Trigger external services or webhooks

 If you just need to track likes, follows, and shares, you don't need custom handlers.
-The toolkit maintains collections automatically.
+The toolkit maintains collections automatically through Activity.do().

 Automatic Processing